haoyunl2/JUDIGPT/README.md

 - `agent_prompt`: The prompt used for the agent.
 - `autonomous_agent_prompt`: The prompt used for the autonomous agent.

 The settings can be specified by passing a configuration dictionary when invoking the models.
-See f.ex the `run()` function in `src/jutulgpt/agents/agent_base.py`.
+See for example the `run()` function in `src/judigpt/agents/agent_base.py`.
 Alternatively, the GUI provides a custom interface where the settings can be selected.

 ## Interfaces

 ### CLI

-Enable the CLI-mode by in `src/jutulgpt/configuration.py` setting
+Enable the CLI-mode by in `src/judigpt/configuration.py` setting

 ```python
 cli_mode = True